 Did you know turtles snack on jellyfish tentacles?

 Apparently a fairly nutritious snack, jellyfish can be prey to young green sea turtles.
 As they age, green sea turtles become more herbivorous and stray away from eating just anything.
-In this video, you can see a young green sea turtle munch down on the jellyfish tentacles and swim away.
+In this video, you can see a young green sea turtle munch down on jellyfish tentacles and swim away.
 Here are more weirdly fascinating facts about jellyfish.

-Did you know the fastest reptile is a sea turtle?
+Did you know the fastest reptile is the sea turtle?

-Nemo had a wild ride when he went for a cruise on Crush’s back.
+Marlin and Dory had a wild ride when they went for a cruise on Crush’s back.
 And it seems that scene has a basis in truth: Sea turtles can swim as fast as 35 mph.

 Did you know why our skin gets wrinkly in the water?

 After about five minutes in the bathtub, you begin to notice that tiny wrinkles are forming on your hands and feet.
 Why is that?
 Researchers speculate that it’s the body’s biological way of getting a grip when in a slippery condition.
-And, they found that the specific ways that human skin wrinkles are similar to river drainage systems.
+And they found that the specific ways that human skin wrinkles are similar to river drainage systems.

 Did you know that finger length can predict attractiveness?

-Your palm reader might not be too far off when they say that finger length and ratios suggests facial attractiveness in men.
-If a man’s ring finger is longer than his index finger then they’re more likely to have a more attractive face, per the Atlantic.
+Your palm reader might not be too far off when they say that finger length and ratios suggest facial attractiveness in men.
+If a man’s ring finger is longer than his index finger, then he’s more likely to have a more attractive face, per the Atlantic.

 Did you know Stonehenge used to be in a circular formation?

 It wasn’t until 2014 that a drought exposed an apparent circular outline of Stonehenge.
-Though now a semi-circle in shape, marks that may have signaled where stones might’ve been have given some credence to the idea that Stonehenge was originally a fully-formed circle in shape.
+Though it’s now a semi-circle in shape, marks that may have signaled where stones might’ve been have given some credence to the idea that Stonehenge was originally a fully formed circle in shape.
 Learn about some ancient mysteries that have yet to be solved.

 Did you know mountain goats are not in the goat family?

-You goat-ta believe it: mountain goats are not goats, but are goat-antelopes, according to National Geographic.
+You goat-ta believe it: Mountain goats are not goats, but are goat-antelopes, according to National Geographic.
 These curious creatures can also jump about 12 feet in one jump.
 Can you tell the difference between these nearly identical animals?

 Did you know most of the Earth’s freshwater is stored in glaciers and icecaps?